For those who want to work with digital media.

 During the Multimedia Design programme, you’ll work professionally in English with the design and development of digital solutions and mobile services in a global context.

-The programme has a high level of internationalisation, which is achieved by focusing on the introduction of key international competencies and relevant content throughout each semester, as well as an international study trip to New York.
+The programme has a high level of internationalisation, which is achieved by focusing on the introduction of key international competencies and relevant content throughout each semester, as well as a study trip.

 The entire programme is taught in English.